If you’re looking to get more new customers, then you need to take Google reviews for local businesses very seriously.

 I could list dozens of additional bullet points showing you why Google reviews are so important to your business, but I think you get the point.

-Basic Criteria For Getting Google Reviews For Your Business
+Basic Criteria For Getting Google Reviews For Local Business

 There are many factors that Google looks at when evaluating reviews, but following are the three you should focus on.

 The bottom line: The more reviews your business gets, the better.

 Your business should shoot for several hundred reviews over the span of a few years, and you should never stop building your review profile.

 However, keep this in mind: Your business is being judged against your local competitors, so the total number of reviews is a bit relative.